PHENYLALANINE Overview Information

 - Attention deficit-hyperactivity disorder (ADHD).
 Some research suggests that patients with ADHD have lower levels of amino acids such as phenylalanine, so there was hope that providing phenylalanine might treat ADHD.
-But so far, it hasn’t worked.
-Taking phenylalanine by mouth doesn't seem to have any effect on ADHD symptoms.
+However, taking phenylalanine by mouth does not seem to have any effect on ADHD symptoms.

 - Depression.
-Limited clinical research performed in the 1980s suggests phenylalanine might be useful for depression, but this research needs to be confirmed by doing it again using up-to-date study methods.
+Limited clinical research performed in the 1980s suggests L-phenylalanine or DL-phenylalanine might be useful for depression.
+However, this research needs to be confirmed.
+Taking D-phenylalanine does not appear to improve symptoms of depression.

 - Parkinson's disease.
-Limited research suggests taking one form of phenylalanine (D-phenylalanine) might decrease symptoms of Parkinson's disease; but taking another form (DL-phenylalanine) doesn’t seem to work.
+Limited research suggests taking one form of phenylalanine (D-phenylalanine) might decrease symptoms of Parkinson's disease.
+However, taking another form (DL-phenylalanine) does not seem to work.

 - Other conditions.